LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

 #### Apigee API Platform
 - API Management Platform for designing, securing and scaling API's
-- Proxt API anywhere (not just GCP)
+- Proxy API anywhere (not just GCP)
 - Legacy apps can be hidden behind API facade
 - more expensive
 - not appropriate for simple API use cases